dcnoren/EtherNet-IP_Sim/README.md

 1. Clone this.
 2. Navigate to cpp/bin directory with command prompt on Windows.
 3. Run enip-sim.exe.
+4. Communicate with <ip>:44818.
+For example, open RSLinx and add a PLC, specifying the IP this tool is running on.
-4. Source code is provided in the context of a Visual Studio 2015 Community project folder, located in cpp/src.
+5. Source code is provided in the context of a Visual Studio 2015 Community project folder, located in cpp/src.

 ## TO-DO:
 - Add in additional parsers for various EtherNet/IP commands, as well as more and smarter (=more better!) responses.